hexdhog/hexdhog.github.io/content/posts/bare-blinky.md

         beq t0, zero, .L_pll_rdy_wait
 ```

-### Select PLL as system clock
+### Select PLL as SYSCLK

-Once PLL is ready we can select it as system clock source, which is done by setting `R32_RCC_CFGR0` field `SW` (bits 0-1) to 2.
+Once PLL is ready we can select it as SYSCLK source, which is done by setting `R32_RCC_CFGR0` field `SW` (bits 0-1) to 2.
 Because we don't want to modify the rest of the fields we could read the register value, set the first two bits to 0 with a bitwise and mask (which would be `0b11 << 0 = 0x00000003`) and then bitwise or the result with 2:

 ```riscv
         # RCC_CFGR0 = RCC_CFGR0 & ~(0b11) | 0b10